Watchmaking & Clockmaking

 Movement replacements

 A step up from a battery replacement, a movement replacement is quite a bit more complex.
 This entails removing the movement, safely removing the hands & and dial, and swapping them onto a new movement.
-I've been tasked with this 3 times, with 2 of them currently in the works and/or paused.
+I've been tasked with this 3 times, with 1 of them currently in the works.

-The first one, an old analog Casio with significantly more sentimental value than monetary value, had an old and now very obscure movement.
-This movement is impossible to find new, and more importantly it has proven unreliable.
+The first one, an old analog Casio with significantly more sentimental value than monetary value, had a broken and now very obscure movement.
+This movement is impossible to find new, and more importantly it has proven unreliable over time.
 Because of this, I had to get creative.
 I did research online, and found that people had success replacing the Casio 394 movement with the ETA 804.124, which is readily available and quite cheap.
 Because the dial feet are in different places on these 2 movements, I will have to cut the dial feet off and secure the dial with adhesive instead.
 This project is currently paused, as I don't really like the idea of cutting the dial feet off of such a sentimental piece.

 Last is an old Swiss quartz watch that my father inherited.
 It is from the very early days of Swiss companies embracing quartz movements, and as such it is difficult to find a replacement.
 Fortunately, the movement was manufactured by a very large Swiss manufacturer, so it's not impossible to find a replacement.
-I have managed to source a replacement, and hopefully will be replacing the movement soon.
+I was able to source a replacement movement, it was expensive and was labeled as "working, but a service is recommended".
+Maybe at some point I will service it.
+There was one problem, though.
+The OEM date wheel was a gold-tone, to match the dial, and the replacement had a standard white date wheel.
+I had to swap them, which added quite a bit of complexity to the operation.
+Removing the date wheel from the movment consisted of removing 2 small plates, secured with tiny screws.
+In the end, I am quite satisfied with the result.

 Custom-built watches